 Around Arctic Station snow can be observed during any month of the year.
-In general a continuous snow cover in Østerlien is established in October and melted in May/June.
+In general, a continuous snow cover is established in October and melts in May/June.
 However, large annual variations are observed.
+Just around the weather station AWS2 (where snow depth is measured on a continuous basis) the snow depth is often very low due to re-distribution of the snow by the wind.
+Snow may also disappear during winter due to periods with positive temperatures -føhn situations or even rain events (can take place at any time during winter).